dmd-program/dmd-100-sp18/projects/ritual/discover_journey_map.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. Upload photograph or scan of your journey map.
+1. Upload photograph or scan of your journey map in `.jpg` or `.png` format.

 ## Citation